Kaisermühlen: History

 When incorporated into Vienna in 1850, Kaisermühlen became part of the 2nd district, Leopoldstadt.
 Following the Danube regulation in the 1870s, Kaisermühlen shifted from the right to the left bank of the river.
 The area then saw grid-like development with low-cost housing and industrial sites.
 In 1898, it was connected to the city with a tram line.

-During the interwar period, large municipal housing projects emerged, including the Goethehof, which became a key Social Democratic stronghold during the Austrian Civil War, when it was bombed by the Austrian Army.
+During the interwar period, large municipal housing projects emerged, including the Goethehof, which became a key Socialist stronghold during the Austrian Civil War, when it was bombed by the Austrian Army.
 In 1938, Kaisermühlen was transferred to the 21st district, Floridsdorf, under Nazi rule and was reassigned to the 22nd district, Donaustadt, in 1954.

 Post-war, multiple high-rise buildings were constructed.
 The Donaupark, once a landfill, was transformed for the 1964 International Garden Show.
 In the 1970s–80s, the New Danube and Donauinsel were created.
 The UNO-City opened in 1979.
 In 1982, the Kaisermühlen U-Bahn station on the U1 was inaugurated, providing direct access to the UNO-City from the city center.